SMB Security

 Team Management

-• What permission levels are available?
-(Read, write, admin)
+What permission levels are available, such as read, write, and admin?

 Credential Sharing